Billionaire Profile

 Early Life

-Gabe Logan Newell was born on November 3, 1962, in Colorado, and grew up in Davis, California.
-He attended Davis Senior High School and later enrolled at Harvard University in 1980 to study programming.
-However, he dropped out in 1983 to pursue opportunities in the tech industry.
+Gabe Logan Newell was born in Colorado and grew up in Davis, California.
+He attended Harvard University in the early 1980s but dropped out after three years to join Microsoft.

 Rise to Success